TrackerJack/TrackerJack/docs/source/panel_options.rst

 Select 3D Tracker Layer button
 _________________

-This is the shortcut to selecting the movie layer and the 3D Tracker Effect, which activates the track points for selection.
+This is a shortcut.
+Clicking the button selects the movie layer and then selects the 3D Tracker Effect, which activates the track points for selection.
+This saves time scrolling in a timeline with hundreds of layers.

 .. image:: images/AEPanelAdd1.png
   :alt: Select Trackers button